Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\authConfig.js` file.
-1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `TodoListService-acrs-webapi` app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `msal-node-api` app copied from the Azure portal.
-1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of `TodoListService-acrs-webapi` copied from the Azure portal.

 ### Register the client app (msal-react-spa)